 According to Information Technology Intelligence Consulting (ITIC), over 25% of respondents lost between 300 and 400 thousand dollars per hour of downtime.
 Unless you are in the business of printing money, this is an unacceptable state of affairs.

 The accompanying chart shows how expensive an hour of downtime can be for a company.

 RMM systems address this problem and allow companies to act promptly when an outage occurs.
 The speed with which issues can be resolved can save a business a substantial sum of money by bringing systems back online quickly and minimizing the impact on its customers.

 Remote monitoring and maintenance can be instrumental in identifying potential problems before they can impact the business.
-Reports generated from the data captured by RMM agents can uncover patterns that indicate maintenance is required on the monitored device.
+Reports generated from the data captured by RMM agents can uncover patterns that predict maintenance is required on the monitored device.

 Addressing these issues proactively saves time and money by averting outages and performance issues before they become major problems.
-A system of proactive maintenance can extract the maximum value from a computing environment while minimizing unexpected downtime.
+A system of predictive maintenance can extract the maximum value from a computing environment while minimizing unexpected downtime.

 Security is a critical consideration across all areas of a company’s IT infrastructure.
 Data breaches can be very expensive and compromise sensitive customer information.
 Industries subject to regulatory standards like HIPAA or PCI can face substantial fines for implementing ineffective security measures.

 Data breach costs rose from USD 3.86 million to USD 4.24 million, the highest average total cost in the 17-year history of the IBM report.